Tarun Tahiliani

-Tarun Tahiliani is a noted Indian fashion designer.
-With his wife Sailaja 'Sal' Tahiliani, he co-founded Ensemble, India’s first multi-designer boutique in 1987, followed by Tahiliani Design studio in 1990.
+Tarun Tahiliani is an Indian fashion designer.
+With his wife Sailaja 'Sal' Tahiliani, he co-founded the multi-designer boutique Ensemble in 1987, and Tahiliani Design studio in 1990.
 Based in Delhi, he is best known for his ability to infuse Indian craftsmanship and textile heritage with tailored silhouette.
 His signature is to combine traditional aesthetics with modern design.
 Over the years, he also became known for his bridalwear.